 Tom Clark is a fellow at the Joseph Rowntree Foundation, a visiting fellow at Nuffield College, Oxford, and a contributing editor at Prospect, the leading monthly magazine he edited from 2016 to 2021.
-He previously spent a decade at The Guardian, specialising in social affairs and economics, and rising to be the paper’s chief leader writer.
+He previously spent a decade at The Guardian, rising to be the paper’s chief leader writer.
 Before journalism, he had spells working in Whitehall and at the Institute for Fiscal Studies.
-Clark’s 2014 book Hard Times: Inequality, Recession, Aftermath, co-written with Anthony Heath, made sense of the fallout from the financial crisis with the same mix of human stories and analysis that gives Broke such clout.
+Clark’s 2014 book Hard Times: Inequality, Recession, Aftermath made sense of the fallout from the financial crisis with the same mix of human stories and analysis that gives Broke such clout.
 It was hailed as a must-read by everyone from Thomas Piketty to Gordon Brown.